YuriODev/python-yuriodev-01-simple-data-types/README.md

 We encourage you to explore beyond the exercises provided, delve into additional problems, and experiment with code.
 Our department is committed to fostering a supportive learning environment and is excited to see your progress.

 Happy Coding! 💻

+## License

+This project is licensed under a custom license.
+Please note the following important restrictions:

+- The Software shall not be used for educational purposes in any formal educational institutions such as schools, colleges, or universities without the explicit permission of the copyright holder.
+- The Software is provided for personal, non-commercial use only.
+- Forking the repository is allowed for personal use and non-commercial purposes only.
+Any forks or derivatives of this repository must include this license and maintain the same restrictions.

+For full details, please refer to the [LICENSE](./LICENSE) file.